PaddlePaddle/Parakeet/examples/transformer_tts/README.md

 ## Model Architecture

 ![TransformerTTS model architecture](./images/model_architecture.jpg)
-The model adapt the multi-head attention mechanism to replace the RNN structures and also the original attention mechanism in [Tacotron2](https://arxiv.org/abs/1712.05884).
+The model adopts the multi-head attention mechanism to replace the RNN structures and also the original attention mechanism in [Tacotron2](https://arxiv.org/abs/1712.05884).
 The model consists of two main parts, encoder and decoder.
-We also implemented CBHG model of tacotron as a vocoder part and converted the spectrogram into raw wave using griffin-lim algorithm.
+We also implement the CBHG model of Tacotron as the vocoder part and convert the spectrogram into raw wave using Griffin-Lim algorithm.

 ## Project Structure
 ```text